guglio/ISO_staff/README.md

 These instructions will get you a copy of the project up and running on your local machine / local server.

-*NOTE: This project it's still under development.
-I created a dedicated branch for CouchDB (named couchDB, so much creativity) so use that, for now.*
+*NOTE: This project it's still under development. ~~I created a dedicated branch for CouchDB (named couchDB, so much creativity) so use that, for now.~~ Now that the project it's almost ready (it needs some minor adjustments), refer to master branch for latest updates*

 ### Prerequisites